 The Takeaway

-24/7 stock trading may have long been a dream for some investors, but now it’s becoming a reality.
+While 24/7 stock trading was a long-time dream for some investors, now it’s becoming a reality.
 As online trading platforms start to offer 24/7 trading to their investors, trading at any hour of the day or night is increasingly possible.

-While there are risks to 24/7 trading—notably the chance of increased volatility as well as that a limit order won’t get executed—there are also benefits, such as the convenience of not being limited to the 9:30 am to 4pm ET confines of the NYSE and Nasdaq.
+While there are risks to 24/7 trading — notably the chance of increased volatility as well as that a limit order won’t get executed — there are also benefits, such as the convenience of not being limited to the 9:30 am to 4:00 pm ET confines of the NYSE and Nasdaq.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.